Academic Policies & Requirements

 3. Dismissal occurs after three consecutive semesters of Academic or Progress Probation.
 The student shall be dismissed for at least two semesters.
 If the student has enrolled in the subsequent semester or intersession before the Dismissal status has been determined through the posting of the previous semester’s grades, the student shall be dropped from all classes.

-For the purposes of this section, semesters shall be considered consecutive on the basis of the student’s enrollment, so long as the break in the student’s enrollment does not equal two primary semesters or more.
+For the purposes of this section, semesters shall be considered consecutive on the basis of the student’s enrollment, so long as the break in the student’s enrollment does not equal one primary semester or more.

 Appeal of Dismissal